 Gullach uses the performative language to investigate how aesthetics can disorientate and challenge the linear norm – to stage how the body becomes the political bearer.
 Gullach investigates the gaze.
 Being seen as a stagnant form – already defined, instead of being seen as a body that continues to experience.
 By questioning the body’s presence and display it as a body, that experience pain, balance vs. imbalance and mobility vs. movement.
 Gullach offers the audience a momentary disorientation, from where a new narration is presented.

 June 10 2017 at 3 pm

-The performance aims to investigate the ritual-burden that the colonialized body experience, by attaching objects that hinders a balance and movement.
-The experiment investigates the material, the audience and the body that leave traces – a bodily mark, a scar, a scarification.
-The tactility of the materials both shapes and carry a clear reference to the colonization of Southeast and East Asia
+The performance aimed to investigate the ritual-burden that the colonialized body experience, by attaching objects that hinders a balance and movement.
+The experiment investigated the material, the audience and the body that leave traces – a bodily mark, a scar, a scarification.
+The tactility of the materials both shapes and carry a clear reference to the colonization of Southeast and East Asia.